 It actually has everything for everyone when it comes to likes and favorite places to visit, foods to eat, and scenery among others.
 It is a serene tourist destination which is envied by even the frequent travelers.

-- Shopping: 6 Things to buy in Vietnam
+- Shopping: 6 Things to buy (souvenirs, perks and essentials)

 - Visa to Vietnam

 - Things to do in Vietnam in 15 days (Itinerary ideas)

 It is said that you cannot truly claim to have explored all what Vietnam has to offer on just one visit.

 However, like any other destination, you want to explore and tour, you will need to make some serious preparations if you want to get the most out of your visit.